Harnesser/tiny-spice-rs/doc/topics/subcircuits.md

 models that are needed for circuit analysis by the engine?
 The expressions can then be expanded as the hierarchy is traversed, just like the `NodeId`s?

+## Hierarchy Stack
+As the circuit hierarchy is traversed, a stack keeps track of the current scope operations are happening in.
+This is very important to keep correct.

+If a function has an input hierarchy stack `inhier` - this is the scope that instances, primitives, etc are going to be instantiated in.
+I try to keep `push()` and `pop()`s when building identifiers local (i.e. within 5 lines or so)